FelixFriede/CODE-Reinforcement-Learning/README.md

 ## Setup

+_KEEP IN MIND THAT I USE LINUX.
+THE COMMANDS BELOW MAY OR MAY NOT WORK IN WINDOWS_

+---

 Python version: 3.10.13 (arbitrary for now)
 Notice extensive .gitignore - you need to set that up for yourself.
 I used pyenv, that worked fine.
+See more below.

 ---